 Given the infrequency of changes, and the relatively easy re-creation (or re-uploading) of data, I’ll be content with snapshots a couple of times a week for my limited but cheap backup strategy.
 (Don’t try this at home!
 Or do.
 But definitely don’t try this at work.)

 The RDS instance is a db.t4g.micro.
 Again, I went for the Graviton/ARM option, running in the same AZ as my web server.
 I chose to give it 20GB of storage which is an order of magnitude more than the original database used after cleanup.
 It can autoscale up to 60GB.
+I can dream of ever needing that much.
 The WordPress database mostly contains text and metadata, so it’s never going to be very large.
-And again, I’ll use snapshots as a cheap but limited backup strategy.
+Again, I’ll use snapshots as a cheap but limited backup strategy.

 I want access only via https, so I’ll need to set up certificate management, rewriting http to https, and a few other bits to make it work.
-Certbot addresses most of these.
+Certbot addresses these.

 How to get there